AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

    ![DM publish settings](/help/assets/assets-dm/dm-publish-setup.png)

-* The following accessibility enhancements are available:
+* The following accessibility enhancement is available:

   * In card view in the [!DNL Assets] repository, when using `Tab` key to move focus to the first item that opens Quick Actions on focus, the screen reader announces the name of the focused item.